 Reading the New Testament, one cannot help but be struck by the radical agenda of the Gospels but, by the time you get to the Letters, it becomes obvious that some control freaks are in place whose main aim is standardisation of the brand - a much harder task when distances were much greater in time and there were no mass communications.
-In the process of selecting this New Testament, other Gospels were rejected, probably for a variety of reasons, but asserting the patriarchy seems oneness of the universe, but cannot quite relinquish the patriarchal principal.
-Centuries of suppression and our conditioning through the Paul/Constantine procrustean text do not help.
-Clement castigates the Gnostics as believers in sexual love as a mystical union.
-It is.
-The trouble with the patriarchs is that they weren't getting enough, a problem that confronts Christian churches to this day.
-That they think they can circumvent the female principal by abstention is a load of bollocks.
+In the process of selecting this New Testament, other Gospels were rejected, probably for a variety of reasons, but asserting the patriarchy seems likely to have been one of them.